fjebaker/notes/discord/making-bots-python.md

 ### Adding a bot to the server <a name="toc-sub-tag-4"></a>
-In order to add our bot to the server, we require a key from the OAuth2 URI generator
+To add our bot to the server, we require a key from the OAuth2 URI generator.

 #### Generating OAuth2 URIs <a name="toc-sub-tag-5"></a>
 From the hamburger menu, select OAuth2.
 This dashboard is a wrapper for the OAuth2 API, and manages and generates credential tokens.

-For our bot we want to add user access to the discord API for our bot.
-To do this, scroll down as select
+For our bot we want to add user access to the discord API; to do this, scroll down and select

 - *bot* from *SCOPES*
 - *Administrator* from *BOT PERMISSIONS*

 **NB:** for deployment, best not to select *Administrator* but tailor your needs specifically for the bot.
-Discord now generates the authorization URL, with the correct scope and permissions for our development bot.
+Discord now generates the authorization URI, with the correct scope and permissions for our development bot.

-Select *Copy* and paste it into the browser in order to invite a bot to your server.
+Select *Copy* and paste it into the browser in order to invite the application/bot to your server.

 ## Using python to handle application functionality <a name="toc-sub-tag-6"></a>
 The environment requires the `discord.py` API packages